inclinedadarsh/minimal-blog/src/blogs/gsoc-2025-google-deepmind.md

 ### Pre-organization announcement

 To increase my chances of landing a project in the program, I started contributing to [Aeon](https://www.aeon-toolkit.org/), which comes under the NumFOCUS umbrella organization.
-This was even before the projects were announced—around December last year.
+This was even before the projects were announced, around December last year.
 Here's my first-ever comment on an issue in the Aeon project: [https://github.com/aeon-toolkit/aeon/issues/1430](https://github.com/aeon-toolkit/aeon/issues/1430#issuecomment-2550500041).
 While I initially thought it was a simple documentation fix, the maintainers started discussing it in depth, and it turned into a major API design revision.
 That eventually became a GSoC project in itself.

 ![Aeon's PR Comment SS](/images/pre-gsoc/aeon-pr-comment-ss.png)

 This gave me a huge confidence boost and the assurance that, if nothing else, I could at least apply for this project.
-But I wanted to work on something big—something that would push me to learn new concepts during GSoC—so I kept contributing to Aeon across multiple issues.
+But I wanted to work on something big, something that would push me to learn new concepts during GSoC.
+So I kept contributing to Aeon across multiple issues.

 Around January, Aeon released its project list for the 2025 season.
 Among all the projects, the one that really caught my eye was [**Project #3: Forecasting - Deep learning for forecasting**](https://github.com/aeon-toolkit/aeon-admin/blob/main/gsoc/gsoc-2025-projects.md#project-3-forecasting---deep-learning-for-forecasting).
-I loved it because, at the time, I was already diving deep into deep learning models—so this felt like the perfect opportunity to apply that knowledge to something practical.
+I loved it because, at the time, I was already diving deep into deep learning models so this felt like the perfect opportunity to apply that knowledge to something practical.

 ### Organization announcement

 The GSoC organizations were announced on the 27th of February, and while browsing through the list, I found that *for the first time ever* Google DeepMind was participating!
 For a few days, I kept telling myself not to even think about applying to DeepMind.
 But eventually, I convinced myself: I’m going to apply.
-Since I was already contributing to Aeon, I had the confidence that if nothing worked out, I could still submit a solid proposal there—so applying to DeepMind felt like a risk I could afford.
+Since I was already contributing to Aeon, I had the confidence that if nothing worked out, I could still submit a solid proposal there, so applying to DeepMind felt like a risk I could afford.

 I had been really interested in working with LLMs over the past couple of months, but for one reason or another, I kept thinking I didn’t know enough to get started.
 But with the excitement of possibly contributing to DeepMind, I picked up [Hands-On Large Language Models](https://www.llm-book.com/).
 I got hooked right from the start and ended up finishing the entire book in just a few weeks!